gf404/Portfolio/README.md

 # Gabriel Fernandez’s Portfolio

 ## About Me
-I am a **Research Associate** currently expanding my skill set to transition into a **Data Scientist** role.
+I am a **Research Associate** actively expanding my technical skill set to transition into a full-time **Data Scientist** role.
 My background in research has equipped me with a strong foundation in critical thinking, experimental design, and data interpretation.
 Building on these experiences, I’ve developed a portfolio of projects showcasing my capabilities in data analysis, visualization, and statistical modeling using Python, SQL, and various data science tools.

 ---